Tutorials

 platonium 1 4 1 1 --fullframe --nexp 1 --project <project_name>

-In this example we simulate CCD 1, N-CAM 4.1 for the first exposure of mission quarter 1 (which is the CCD for which the LMC is located in the above figure).
-Depending on how many (million of) stars that your star catalogue include, a single exposure may take anything from 15 minutes to several hours.
+The above example generates the upper left CCD image for which the LMC is located on.
+Depending on how many (millions of) stars that your star catalogue includes, a single exposure may take anything from 15 minutes to several hours.
 More information about the structure of the output files, please consult the technical note PLATO-DLR-PL-TN-0108.